-METRO Charity provides individual counselling to anyone experiencing issues related to equality, diversity and identity.
-The majority of people using our counselling service identify as LGBTQ+, or are living with or affected by HIV.
+METRO Charity provides individual counselling to people who identify as LGBTQ+, and those living with or affected by HIV.

 Training, qualifications & experience